PatrickSzela/overwatch-control-point-bounds/README.md

 # Overwatch Control Point Bounds

-Small website that allows user to compare boundries of control points in Overwatch with their more accurate representation.
+Small website that allows user to compare boundaries of control points in Overwatch with their more accurate representation.

 ## Build Setup